tiveritz/coding-campus-lessons/README.md

 Check out all the training lessons of the part-time coding campus 2020/2021.

 ## Executing
-Use the Main.java file and call the method with day.method().
+Use the Main.java file and call the method with day.methodName().
 All the available methods are commented out in the Main.java.

 ###### Example